 Jennifer is able to economically and efficiently produce results for her clients in a variety of business litigation and food regulatory matters.
 In the food regulatory area, Jennifer can advise clients on FDA and USDA regulations, governing areas such as food labeling (including nutrition and health-related claims), additive petitions, Hazard Analysis and Critical Control Point planning and current good manufacturing practices.
 She is also familiar with the recently instated regulations pertaining to the growing, harvesting, packing and holding of produce, as well as the Federal Meat Inspection Act, the Poultry Products Inspection Act and the Egg Products Inspection Act.

 Jennifer combines her legal knowledge with a background in the insurance industry.
 Prior to law school, she acted as a team leader in a large claims department, which allows her to take a particularly pragmatic and venturous approach to her current practice.

-Jennifer is proud to participate in the 2019 session of Ladder Down, an intensive one-year leadership and business development program for women lawyers.
+Jennifer is proud to have participated in the 2019 session of Ladder Down, an intensive one-year leadership and business development program for women lawyers.

 Jennifer has obtained numerous favorable settlements for her clients, including a key settlement where she was able to protect her client from a potential multi-million dollar judgment.